dillonforrest/startup/_posts/2014-10-27-im-changing-my-idea.md

 The startup community is full of diverse and conflicting opinions, but one of the most prevalent and agreed-upon opinions is that having a cofounder (or two) is good.

-My goal is to start up by myself, without a cofounder or any employees.
+I said "fuck it" and started up solo.
+My goal is to work by myself, without a cofounder or any employees.
 This is mostly due to my nature.
 I just enjoy working by myself and, being employed at companies with coworkers for so long, have missed working alone.
 A second reason is that I want to be as flexible as possible in the beginning.

 The downside of having a cofounder is that you still need to have at least one person agree with you before making drastic changes.

-I could change my idea without any warning.
+I can change my idea without any warning.
 I'm a solo entrepreneur.
 I can do things like this every hour of every day.
 If I had a cofounder, the process for drastic changes is automatically an order of magnitude slower.

 I like the idea of a cofounder for anything but a super early stage venture like my own.
 If I have market validation for an idea, then a cofounder makes sense.
 Till then, I'd prefer to be solo.